-Particularly if you are building a new home and require a BASIX certificate, there are various council requirements that will impact upon the rainwater capacity you will require.
-These requirements may vary according to the location, size and type of your home and what you will be using your rainwater for.
+Building regulations like BASIX will also determine the rainwater tank size you will require.
+These requirements may vary depending on the location, size and type of your home and what you will be using your rainwater for.
 Council may require a minimum or maximum volume, and may impose certain height or width restrictions.
-In addition to planning requirements, there may also be plumbing/installation requirements and health requirements, which could impact your choice of rainwater tank.
+In addition to planning requirements, there may also be plumbing/installation requirements and health requirements to consider.
 If you are unsure what your relevant regulatory requirements are, you should contact your local council.

 Still not sure what size is best for you?
 Give us a call on 1800 218 000 and speak to one of our helpful experts!